| | | | |

 To nourish your heart with exercise, look for arm movements that expand, compress, spiral and involve the armpit area and inside arms, as this is where the heart meridian runs.

-• To strengthen your heart, look for movements that stimulate the heart meridian channel (yin) and small intestine meridian channel (yang).
+• To strengthen your heart, look for movements that stimulate the fire element: heart meridian channel (yin) and small intestine meridian channel (yang).

-• To support your heart, look for movements that stimulate the kidney meridian channel (yin).
+• To support your heart, look for movements that stimulate the wood element: liver meridian channel (yin) and gallbladder meridian (yin).

 5. Sway the Head and Shake the Tail